tklebel/rOpenSci-blog/draft.md

 original documents are deeply nested and the structure is not always the same.
 But it worked, and I was happy with it.

-My functions looked something like the following:
+My functions looked something like this:

 ```r
 extract_contributors <- function(contributors) {